Serpenseth/TigerWallet/README.md

 The `-n` command gives the executable a name.

 The `--add-data "english.txt:eth_account/hdaccount/wordlist"` line is required, because pyinstaller has issues with adding that file automatically

+Same applies to `--hidden-import="web3.utils.subscriptions"`.
+Pyinstaller doesn't automatically include it in the finished executable

 ## Running the executables
 To run tigerwallet, double click the executable